hassio-addons/addon-node-red/README.md

 **Note**: _We STRONGLY suggest, not to use this, even if this add-on is only exposed to your internal network.
 USE AT YOUR OWN RISK!_

+## Configuration folder

+The addon will store most of its configuration in the `config/node-red` folder, including the `flows.json`.
+Please ensure this is included in your backup.
+It is also important to note that this will not be removed on uninstalling the addon.

 ## Time zone configuration

 The addon will use the configured time zone of the underlying operating system.